 Again, they impose a Millennium symbol on Yugi’s head to insinuate that he’s using his powers in the dub, when in the original, he’s not.
 Because Yugi’s so stupid he needed magic to figure out that was Mokuba.
 What with his clever disguise of wearing the exact same clothes he was wearing the last time Yugi saw him, pulling his scarf over his mouth and wearing a hat, he should be in the CIA.

-In the sub, the Big Five, as they’ll later be called, says they’ll talk with Kaiba about the arrangement with Pegasus.
+In the original, the Big Five, as they’ll later be called, says they’ll talk with Kaiba about the arrangement with Pegasus.
 In the dub, they want Kaiba out of the picture, AKA killed.

 …..Because Yugi losing two of his five star chips means he’ll be disqualified?
 What?

-I dunno why but they edited in a scene of Mokuba looking down and sad just to say “Let’s do it” right before they transition back to the boat.
+I don’t know why, but they edited in a scene of Mokuba looking down and sad just to say “Let’s do it” right before they transition back to the boat.

 Kaiba’s scene at his hideaway is edited in to before when Yugi and the others arrive at the docks.